Beliefs

 The Holy Spirit cleanses the attitudes, mindset, habits and spirit of the believer for the purpose of setting apart the believer for God’s use.

-In the Trinity,.He is “the other Comforter,” who dwells in the hearts of men, convincing them of the truth of Christ’s teachings and helping them to do right.
+In the Trinity,.He is “the other Comforter,” who dwells in the hearts of humanity, convincing them of the truth of Christ’s teachings and helping them to do right.
 John 14:16, 17, 25, 26.

 The Holy Spirit’s presence is the guarantee of our relationship with God, the source of Christian unity.”For His Holy Spirit speaks to us deep within our hearts and tells us that we really are God’s children” (Romans 8:16).